kera-cudmore/BookWorm/TESTING.md

 ```

 Upon doing some research regarding this error I came across the following [solution](https://cs50.stackexchange.com/questions/32768/instance-of-scoped-session-has-no-commit-member), which also referenced this answer on [stackoverflow](https://stackoverflow.com/questions/42789666/pylint-error-message-on-cloud-9-cs50).
 It seems to be an issue with the way the pylinter reads the python file.
 Research suggested that I add the following code to a `.pylintrc` file to let the linter know to ignore this error: `ignored-classes=SQLObject,Registrant,scoped_session`.

+Bare exception resolution.

+In the books/route.py file I was getting an error relating E722 no bare exceptions.
+I did some further research on this error and added Exeption after the except to solve this issue as mentioned in this [stackoverflow question](https://stackoverflow.com/questions/54948548/what-is-wrong-with-using-a-bare-except).

 - - -